Student Aid Eligibility Restrictions

 You are generally not eligible for federal student grants or loans if you are incarcerated in a federal or state institution.
 A program called Second Chance Pell is an exception to this general rule.
 Started during the Obama Administration, program administrators chose 67 colleges and universities to offer Pell grants to incarcerated students.
 It is geared toward prisoners likely to be released within five years or so.
 The Department posted a blog in April 2019 with FAQs about this program, including the announcement that it is approved for the 2019-2020 financial aid award year.

 Those who are not eligible for this program but hope to pursue college educations can pay tuition out of pocket or seek funding through state correctional departments.
 Private foundations such as the Lumina Foundation have also funded programs to expand higher education opportunities for prisoners.

 Most student aid restrictions are removed after release.
 In fact, you may apply for aid before you’re released so your aid is processed in time for you to start school.
-However, if your incarceration was for a drug-related offense or if you are subject to an involuntary civil commitment for a sexual offense, your eligibility may be limited.
+However, your eligibility may be limited if your incarceration was for a drug-related offense or if you are subject to an involuntary civil commitment for a sexual offense.